Eksjö: History

 The city of Eksjö most likely appeared sometime in the Middle Ages when it was the centre for the thing, a regional council.
 It is first mentioned on April 22, 1345, under the name "Ekesiö" in an estate sale court protocol.
 It was given its charter in 1403 by the King Erik av Pommern.

 In the 16th century Eksjö was one of the six Swedish cities in the province of Småland.
 The others were Jönköping, Kalmar, Västervik, Växjö and Vimmerby.

 After the crowning of King Gustav Vasa in 1524, the partisan leader Nils Dacke led a rebellion.
 Dacke took control of the area and was supported by the locals, also in Eksjö.
 After Dacke had been killed by the Royal army, his body parts were hung in public places, including in Eksjö, to quench any notions of new uprising.

 This may also have contributed to the decision of Gustav Vasa to revoke the city charter of Eksjö in 1544.
 There are several monuments and folk museums honouring these times around the province and in Eksjö municipality, and in the dense Smålandian forests where Dacke lived.

 In August 2015, a fire occurred in Old Eksjö.

 Relocation

-During the Nordic Seven Years' War Rantzau's army that had been pillaging Östergötland reached Eksjö after successfully avoiding Swedish enclosure attempts by crossing lake Sommen that had recently frozen.
+During the Northern Seven Years' War Rantzau's army that had been pillaging Östergötland reached Eksjö after successfully avoiding Swedish enclosure attempts by crossing lake Sommen that had recently frozen.
 As Rantzau arrived Eksjö was burnt to the ground in 1568 and subsequently rebuilt at a somewhat different location.
 The construction was led by the Dutchman Arendt de Roy.